techidaily/site-facebook/source/_posts/breaking-free-irreversible-disconnection-from-fb-community.md

 ## How to Deactivate a Facebook Account

  Deactivating your Facebook account hides (almost) all of your data.
 It's akin to a temporary deletion.
 If someone were trying to find you on the network, they would not be able to tell that you have—or ever had—a Facebook account.
-In our dedicated guide, you can learn more about[what happens when you deactivate your Facebook](https://www.makeuseof.com/tag/deactivate-facebook-account-explained/) .
+In our dedicated guide, you can learn more about [what happens when you deactivate your Facebook](https://www.makeuseof.com/tag/deactivate-facebook-account-explained/) .

  You can reactivate your account in an instant and get back where you left off.
 All of your friends, statuses, photos, videos, and timeline content will immediately be available again.